DevBig-Tee/Buildh3r-Oct-Aleo/README.md

+### Aleo Zero Knowledge: Empowering Women's Ecosystem<br><br>

+## Private Financial Transactions <br>
+Use Case Details:
+Private Transfers: Users can transfer tokens without revealing amounts or addresses Confidential Assets: Create and trade assets with hidden valuations

-### Zero Knowledge Salary Equality
+### Zero Knowledge Salary Equality<br>
  A zero-knowledge proof application built on Aleo that enables women to anonymously compare salaries and bridge the gender pay gap.

 ## Problem Statement
 Women often face challenges in salary negotiations due to lack of transparency and fear of discrimination.
 This application provides a secure, private way to compare salaries and gain insights for better negotiation.